 Our specially trained team of TBRI® practitioners and clinicians will work closely with you and your child to address your individual needs.
 Our class sizes are small, enabling us to provide your family with personalized, compassionate care.

-We are currently accepting applications for our HALO Project for children ages 8-12 in Souderton, PA .
-Weekly sessions meet at Emmanuel Lutheran Church and begin on 9/13/21 and run through 11/22/21 (no class on 10/18/21).
+We are also accepting applications now for our summer session of HALO Project for children ages 3-7 in Souderton, PA .
+Weekly sessions meet at on Monday evenings at Emmanuel Lutheran Church and begin on June 6, 2022 and run through August 15, 2022 (no class on July 4, 2022).

 We offer two programs to address the specific needs of children ages 13-18 who have experienced trauma.